RazorOp/razorops-web/_posts/2024-08-09-most-popular-devops-questions-and-answers.md

 ---
-title: 2024-08-09-most popular devops questions and answers
+title: Most popular DevOps questions and answers
 description: Continuous Integration (CI) is the practice of automatically integrating code changes from multiple contributors into a shared repository several times a day